moritzploss/ex-patterns/README.md

 If you're new to pattern matching, the [**Elixir Docs**](https://elixir-lang.org/getting-started/pattern-matching.html) contain all you need to know.
 In essence, pattern matching is a way of destructuring complex (or simple) data structures and extracting the information that you're interested in.
-This can result in a much cleaner and expressive programming style with fewer conditionals and less explicit branching logic.
+This can result in a much cleaner and more expressive programming style with fewer conditionals and less explicit branching logic.

-In JavaScript, the equal sign is the assignment operator.
-Therefore, a variable on the left side can be *assigned* any value on the right side.
+In JavaScript, the equal sign is referred to as the *assignment operator*.
+A variable on the left side is *assigned* the value on the right side.

 ```javascript
 const a = 1;
 const b = [1, 2, 3];
 ```

-Note that we always have a variable name on the left side of the assignment operator, and a data structure on the right side.
 In contrast, **pattern matching** allows us to have data structures on both sides of the `=` sign, and to evaluate if both sides can be made to match each other.
 Keep this idea of `left` and `right` in mind when going through the examples below!

 ### The `match` Function

-To evaluate whether a pattern (left) matches a value (right), use the `match`
+To evaluate whether a pattern (left) matches a value (right), use the `match` function.
+In it's simplest form, a pattern match is an equality check **by value**, comparing the first and second argument of the `match` function.
-function:

 ```javascript
 match(1, 1)                 // match